-Profits (except for exempt income defined above) generated by a provider from programs designated as incontract are to be used to reduce the net deficit payable to that provider's other in-contract programs except the following OMH programs: Community Residence, Family-Based Treatment and Sheltered Workshops.
+Profits (except for exempt income defined above) generated by a provider from programs designated as incontract are to be used to reduce the net deficit payable to that provider's other in-contract programs except the following OMH programs: Community Residence and Family-Based Treatment.
 Application of these profits will be made during the desk audit of the CCR.

-New York State Consolidated Fiscal Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.1 Reporting and Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.1 Reporting and Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14

-The following guidance is designed for use by independent public accountants who have been engaged to do one of the following:
+The following guidance is designed for use by an independent certified public accountant or an independent licensed public accountant who has been engaged to do one of the following: